sabela-selu/ai_personal_finance_agent/README.md

-# Finneas - AI-Powered Financial Analysis
+# Finneas - AI-Powered Financial Analysis Mobile App

 Finneas is a modern, intelligent financial analysis application that helps users understand and optimize their financial health using bank statement data and AI-powered insights.